Planar Ising magnetization field I. Uniqueness of the critical scaling limit: Second proof of the scaling limit of Phia using the -point functions of Chelkak, Hongler and Izyurov

-\begin{remark} \ni \bi \item It is noted in \cite{\Hongler} that although their Theorem~1.3 is stated only for plus boundary conditions, the conclusions are valid for free and other boundary conditions as well. \item In \cite{\Hongler}, the discretization is slightly different, which results in changing here the $k$-point function $\<{\sigma_{z_1} \ldots\,, \sigma_{z_k}}_{\Omega}^\xi$ by a constant factor. \item In most of this paper, we assume Wu's result, Theorem~\ref{th.Wu}.
+\begin{remark} \begin{itemize} \item It is noted in \cite{arXiv1202.2838} that although their Theorem~1.3 is stated only for plus boundary conditions, the conclusions are valid for free and other boundary conditions as well. \item In \cite{arXiv1202.2838}, the discretization is slightly different, which means that our $k$-point function $\<{\sigma_{z_1}, \ldots, \sigma_{z_k}}_{\Omega}^\xi$ is equal to the one of \cite{arXiv1202.2838} only up to a constant factor. \item In most of this paper, we assume Wu's result, Theorem~\ref{th.Wu}.
 In particular, one can then use the above theorem with $a^{k/8}$ instead of $\varrho(a)^{k/2}$ (and with yet a further change of the $k$ point function by another scalar).
-See Section \ref{Theta} for the analysis when one does not wish to assume Wu's result. \ei \end{remark}
+See Section~\ref{Theta} for the analysis when one does not wish to assume Wu's result. \end{itemize} \end{remark}